-FFFFFF00
+01234500 FFFFFF00

 The first number identifies the area: address 01234500.
 The second number, the mask, indicates how much of the area number identifies the area itself, and how much identifies an individual network within the area.
 In the example, the first 24 bits of the address (012345) are the routing area.
 (Twenty-four is six hex F's times four bits per hex digit.)
-When writing the area address as a number/mask pair as above, write zeros after 012345 to pad it to 32 bits.
-Every network number within the area starts with 012345.
-The remaining eight bits are used to identify individual network numbers within the routing area; for example, 012345AB and 01234500 are network numbers in the area.
-The example is a Category 24 area.
+When writing thearea address as a number/mask pair as above, write zeros after 012345 to pad it to 32 bits.